-Emerald Ash Borer Information for Glen Mills, PA
+Emerald Ash Borer Information and Treatment in Glen Mills, PA

 Pennsylvania is one of the many states hit by Emerald Ash Borer infestation.
 By June 2013, there were at least 30 towns, counties, and cities that experienced ash tree destruction in Pennsylvania.
 This includes the Glen Mills area.
 As of this writing, there are 26 states that are dealing with the invasion of these unwelcome wood-boring beetles.